wger-project/helm-charts/charts/wger/README.md

 * Kubernetes 1.15+
 * Helm 3.0+
-* PV infrastructure on the cluster if persistence is needed (recommended)
+* PV infrastructure on the cluster persistence is needed
 * Ingress infrastructure for exposing the installation